muffato/AltHapAlignR_py/README.md

 ### Runtime statistics

-The script's runtime statistics are linear in the total number of reads found in the BAM files.
+The script's CPU-time is linear in the total number of reads found in the BAM files.
 Depending on the CPU, it can parse between 30,000 and 80,000 reads per second.
-The analysis from the paper over 8 BAM files comprising more then 13 million reads takes less than 3 minutes on an Intel i7-7500U CPU @ 2.70GHz (on 1 core only).
+The analysis from the paper over 8 BAM files comprising more than 13 million reads takes less than 3 minutes on an Intel i7-7500U CPU @ 2.70GHz (on 1 core only).
 The memory consumption is limited than 20MB with `quicksect`, 35MB with `intervaltree`, regardless of the number of reads.
 It only depends on the number of genes and exons in the GTF file.